-Contested proceedings can cost vastly more than uncontested ones due to the amount of motions needing to be filed and hearings that need to be attended.
+The contested divorce process can cost vastly more than uncontested proceedings due to the amount of motions needing to be filed and hearings that need to be attended.
 In many cases contested matters end up in trial.
 All it takes is one issue not agreed upon by the parties and the matters moves from uncontested to contested.

 An uncontested divorce is a matter where the parties are in complete agreement on all terms of the divorce but want to be represented by an attorney either to make sure the process is done correctly, or for peace of mind.
 Uncontested divorces generally move along faster than ones that are contested, although many factors can affect the overall time frame of a divorce matter.

-Many Family Law clients go into a matter thinking it is an amicable, uncontested legal issue, only to have the situation sour very rapidly into a heated contested divorce or child custody dispute.
+Many family law clients go into a matter thinking it is an amicable, uncontested legal issue, only to have the situation sour very rapidly into a heated contested divorce or child custody dispute.
 In this case, it’s best to hire the services of a Las Vegas contested divorce attorney who has extensive experience with the court system in and around the area.

-If you think you may have an uncontested matter but want advice on whether the agreement is fair or complies with the law, you should schedule a meeting with a divorce and custody attorney for review of the agreement.
+If you think you may have an uncontested matter but want advice on whether the agreement is fair or complies with the law, you should schedule a meeting with a Las Vegas divorce attorney for review of the agreement.
 McFarling Law Group can help—our law firm is staffed by experienced contested/uncontested divorce attorneys with substantial knowledge of these matters and related issues such as legal separation and child custody.
 Contact us today.